The csmake Command Manual Page

 DESCRIPTION

 csmake is a wrapper around make and typical C compilation commands.
 When invoked instead of make on a clean (unbuilt) system, it will build the system in the same way as make.
 As a side-effect it will monitor the invocations of cc(1), gcc(1), clang(1), ar(1), ld(1), and mv(1) commands and record their environment and arguments.
 With those data it will generate a CScout project specification that can be used to process the project that was compiled.
 The project specification is saved into a file named make.cs.
-Moreover, a separate CScout .cs file is generated for each executable in cscout_projects directory.
+Moreover, a separate CScout .cs file can be generated for each executable in a specified cs_files_directory.

 To allow csmake to be used as a drop in replacement in build sequences that execute multiple make commands, you can create a /tmp/csmake-spy, which will be used to create rules for the superset of all make-generated executables.